Troubleshooting methods for when OpsItems from member accounts are not displayed for delegated administrators in OpsCenter cross-account management

 --ops-item-filters Key=AccountId,Operator=Equal,Values=[Member account ID where OpsItem was created]

-The management console follows this API behavior, with the operation of "not retrieving data from other accounts unless an account ID is specified."
+The management console follows this API behavior, with the operation being "data from other accounts will not be retrieved unless you specify an account ID."

-The tricky part of this problem is that there's circumstantial evidence making it look like a configuration error:
+The tricky part of this problem is that there's circumstantial evidence that makes it look like a configuration error:

-- Visible in Explorer: Since you can confirm that data synchronization itself is successful, it's hard to think it's a console display specification issue.
+- Visible in Explorer: You can be confident that data integration itself is successful, making it hard to think it's a console display issue.

-- Documentation statements: From statements that it "can be centrally managed," you might expect a view where all items are displayed without doing anything, similar to Incident Manager.
+- Documentation description: The mention of "centralized management" leads to the expectation of a view where all items are displayed without any action required, similar to Incident Manager.

-These factors can lead you to spend time investigating in the wrong direction, such as "Are there insufficient permissions?" or "Is synchronization taking time?"
-(I did spend time on this.)
+These factors can lead to spending time investigating in the wrong direction, such as "Are permissions insufficient?" or "Does synchronization take time?"
+(I spent time on this).

 Solution

 The solution is very simple.
-Use filtering by account ID in the console.
+Perform "filtering by account ID" on the console.

 Steps